-We are in the midst of an unprecedented coordinated attack on public employees.
-At the same time, government funding for higher education is being withdrawn, even as enrollments rise.
+We are in the midst of an unprecedented coordinated attack on public employees and public higher education.
+Government funding for higher education is being withdrawn, even as enrollments rise.
 And some administrators and boards of trustees are using financial uncertainty as an excuse to cut much more drastically than is necessary--often without real faculty input.

 Below is an overview.